Thomas Wakley: Lancet years

 The libel lawyer was certainly needed for a series of attacks on the jobbery in vogue among the medical practitioners of the day.
 In opposition to the hospital surgeons and physicians, he published reports of their lectures and exposed their malpractices.
 He had to fight a number of lawsuits, but they only increased his influence.
 He attacked the whole constitution of the Royal College of Surgeons and obtained so much support from among the general body of the profession, now roused to a sense of the abuses that he exposed, that in 1827, a petition to Parliament resulted in a return being ordered of the public money granted to it.

 Wakley's campaigning was rough and outspoken:

-[We deplore the] "state of society which allows various sets of mercenary, goose-brained monopolists and charlatans to usurp the highest privileges....
-This is the canker-worm which eats into the heart of the medical body" Wakley, The Lancet 1838–39, 1, p2–3.

-"The Council of the College of Surgeons remains an irresponsible, unreformed monstrosity in the midst of English institutions – an antediluvian relic of all... that is most despotic and revolting, iniquitous and insulting, on the face of the Earth".
-Wakley, The Lancet 1841–42, 2, p246.

 He was especially severe on whomever he regarded as quacks.
 The English Homeopathic Association were "an audacious set of quacks" and its supporters "noodles and knaves, the noodles forming the majority, and the knaves using them as tools".